July 13, 1585 - A group of 108 English colonists, led by Sir Richard Grenville, reached Roanoke Island, N.C.

 July 13, 1919 – The British airship R34 landed in Norfolk, England, completing the first airship return journey across the Atlantic in 182 hours of flight.

 July 13, 1923 – The Hollywood Sign was officially dedicated in the hills above Hollywood, Los Angeles, California.
-It originally reads "Hollywoodland " but the four last letters are dropped after renovation in 1949.
+It originally reads "Hollywoodland " but the four last letters were dropped after renovation in 1949.
 Originally built as an advertisement for the "Hollywoodland" housing community, the landmark has since become an icon of the entertainment industry.
 Over the years, the sign was subject to a conspiracy to steal its letters, the deterioration and loss of the "H" and two "O's", and, ultimately, adoption by the Hollywood Chamber of Commerce, which dropped the "land" portion of the sign.

 July 13, 1939 – Evergreen’s baseball team was scheduled to play a double header against Atmore in Atmore, Ala. on this Thursday afternoon.